MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbHybrid/hybrid/decommission-remove-on-prem.md

    Get-CsCallParkOrbit | Remove-CsCallParkOrbit -Force Get-CsVoiceRoute | Remove-CsVoiceRoute -Force
    ```
-## <a name="remove-your-on-premises-skype-for-business-deployment"></a>Remover sua implantação local do Skype for Business
+## <a name="remove-your-on-premises-skype-for-business-deployment"></a>Remover a implantação local do Skype for Business

 Após concluir todas as etapas preliminares, você pode remover a implantação do Skype for Business seguindo estas etapas: